thin-edge/thin-edge.io/docs/src/architecture/domain-model.md

       TODO: could the source also be a _process_?
 (See [comment](https://github.com/thin-edge/thin-edge.io/pull/1195#discussion_r992207078))
     * has a _type name_
     * optionally holds _units_ for the **measurements**
-  * TODO: Example for metric and it's measurements
   * **Command**, is a single value or set of values
     * is send from the cloud to one device, e.g. to
       - stimulate an actuator[^1] (e.g. switching a relay)